-Keep in mind that this is a rate that doesn’t increase for up to four people, unlike taxi fares.
-Taxis have a flat rate of $36 for up to two people, or $15 per person for more three or more passengers.
-Thus, a family of four would expect to pay $33 using Uber to get to the port from the airport, versus $60 for a cab.
+Keep in mind that this is a rate is for up to four people, unlike taxi fares.
+Taxis have a flat rate of $36 for up to two people, or $15 per person for more three or more passengers (see below).
+Thus, a family of four would expect to pay about $35 using Uber/Lyft to get to the port from the airport, versus $60 for a cab.

-If you are already in the area (not the airport) and want a ride, you can use either Uber or Lyft.
-We’ve rounded up some estimated costs depending on where you are in the city.
+If you are already in the area (not the airport) and want a ride, we’ve rounded up some estimated costs depending on where you are in the city: